Australian Expat Home Loan

 A valid work visa is required by several lenders as part of their verification process.
 This is waived if you are a dual citizen or can provided other evidence that you are permitted to work in that country.

-If you are self employed then there are very few lenders that will accept your income.
-This is because self employer borrowers are a higher risk than people with a job and it is difficult to assess your business in an accurate way.
-We have a couple of options that may be able to assist depending on if you have an accountant or not, the country you are in and the curency of your income.
+We have a couple of options that may be able to assist depending on whether you have an accountant or not, the country you are in and the curency of your income.

 Your borrowing power